TropicalCyclone/Week3-EMC202/README.md

 ---------------------------

-# Yet to be Implemented Features

-- ### Debug menu
--Has an alternative on the Inspector where you can Set the Starting Items.
+## Debug Menu

+- can add items using the item ID of the item